What is a “Kennel” ?

 There are towns where these restrictions do not apply but, much as we would like to, we cannot all pick up and move to those areas.

 Town Councils seem to have a difficult time understanding and regulating dogs.
 Dog issues tend to get extreme opinions on all sides of the issue and the politicians are politicians, not dog breeders, so they don’t really understand what they are regulating.
 Mention “dog breeding” or “kennel” and people go off the deep end imagining dogs barking endlessly or somehow being abused.
 Everybody likes the idea of being able to buy a puppy from a “responsible breeder” but nobody wants a “kennel” next door.
 Nobody would want a noisy smelly animal abusing neighbourhood eyesore and nobody wants to live right next door to even a well-run boarding kennel, since dogs do bark.
 A small well-run, well-kept breeding or hobby “kennel” is probably already in your neighbourhood and isn’t bothering anybody.

 In the old days, huge breeding kennels where the norm.
 Wealthy dog fanciers had kennel help and bred dogs on a large scale.
 This is the definition of kennel that seems to be stuck in the brains of politicians.
 Today most responsible dog breeders are not wealthy socialites they are hard working folks who breed a litter when they have a waiting list, like an artist producing a piece on commission.
 It is time for dog breeders to start negotiating for realistic kennel by-laws that are fair and make sense in today’s world.

-Perhaps a letter or several thousand to the CKC Directors and politicians might be in order?
+Perhaps a letter or online petition to the CKC Directors and politicians might be in order?